Art Conservation for the Midwest — Preserving What Matters

 Community Support Makes This Possible

-Your support sustains conservation treatments, community workshops, and access for small institutions and individual stewards.
+Your support sustains our educational mission, providing webinars and workshops, and making conservation accessible for small institutions.
 Partner with ICA to help preserve the region’s shared heritage—and the personal stories that live within it.

 Two women are looking at a painting on the ceiling.